COVID-19 resources and notices

 - Planning Projects (PP) support the creation of plans that help improve community food security.
 Examples of PPs include, but are not limited to, community food assessments’ coordination of collaboration development plan, GIS analysis, food sovereignty study, and farm-to-institution exploration.
 All projects must involve low-income participants (up to $35,000).

 Preference under both CFP and PP will be given to projects that develop links between multiple sectors of the food system, support entrepreneurial projects, build long-term capacity of communities, and help to reduce food insecurity.
 Eligible applicants include public food program service providers, tribal organizations, or private nonprofit entities, including gleaners.
 Applicants for CFP and PP awards are encouraged to seek and create partnerships with public or private, nonprofit or for-profit entities, including links with academic institutions (including minority-serving colleges and universities), and/or other appropriate professionals, community-based organizations, and local government entities.
 A 1:1 match is required.
-The application deadline for CFCGP is June 3, 2020.

 USDA to Provide $1 Billion in Loan Guarantees for Rural Businesses and Ag Producers

 U.S. Secretary of Agriculture Sonny Perdue today announced that the Department is making available up to $1 billion in loan guarantees to help rural businesses meet their working capital needs during the coronavirus pandemic.
 Additionally, agricultural producers that are not eligible for USDA Farm Service Agency loans may receive funding under the USDA Business & Industry (B&I) CARES Act Program.
 B&I CARES Act Program loans must be used as working capital to prevent, prepare for or respond to the effects of the coronavirus pandemic.
 The loans may be used only to support rural businesses.
 USDA intends to consider applications in the order they are received.
 However, the Department may assign priority points to projects if the demand for funds exceeds availability.
 USDA announced the expanded B&I CARES Act Program authorities in a notice published in the May 21 Federal Register (PDF, 217 KB).
 Eligible applicants may contact their local USDA Rural Development State Office in the state where the project is located.
 USDA is developing application guides for lenders and borrowers on the B&I CARES Act Program.
-The Agency also will host two webinars to provide an overview of program requirements.

 New Report on the Impact of COVID on Vulnerable Microbusinesses Owned by People of Color, Women, and Immigrants